 Prior to deployment, all civilian experts learn about the essential elements of UNSCR 1325, including gender mainstreaming.
 They are taught how to recognise the special needs of women in conflict areas and how to engage women in post-conflict reconstruction.
-The ICRU increasingly emphasises gender balance among seconded civilian personnel.
-In 2011, a certain turning point was reached when women outnumbered men for the first time.
-That year ten women were deployed to the field (59%) and seven men (41%).
-When duration of stay is taken into consideration, women accounted for 53% of deployment time and men for 47%.
+The ICRU emphasises gender balance among seconded civilian personnel.